splanck/vlibc/README.md

 - The I/O routines (`open`, `read`, `write`, `close`) are thin wrappers around the corresponding system calls.
 They perform no buffering and provide only basic error reporting.
+- Process creation and signal functions rely on Linux `fork`, `execve`, `wait4`/`waitpid`, and `rt_sigaction` syscalls.
+Porting to other UNIX-like kernels may require adapting these calls.